How to Make the Most of Your Time During Winter Break

 Because the holiday shopping season is in full swing during December, this is one of the best times to get a temporary job.
 Malls are always looking for people to wrap gifts or promote sales as the holidays grow ever nearer.
 Even if you have little or no work experience, they will still be likely to hire you just for a few weeks.

 But why waste your time on a silly job when there's so much relaxing to do?
 It's very simple.
 After college you will need to get a job.
 There's student debt to pay, apartments to afford and of course food to buy.
 Having work experience on your resume before you start looking for a job will give you a leg up on the competition.
-Not to mention, the extra cash you'll make while working there can certainly put a dent in those holiday gift expenses.
+Not to mention that the extra cash you'll make while working can certainly put a dent in those holiday gift expenses.

 Research Life After College

 Once college ends, you have several options on what to do with your life.
 Have you considered these options yet?
 If not, now is the perfect time.
-While there are the less chosen options like the military, Peace Corps or moving abroad, most students will decide between getting a job and going to grad school.
+While there are less common options like the military, Peace Corps or moving abroad, most students will decide between getting a job and going to grad school.
 Consider these choices, weighing what would be best for your particular future and what is financially feasible.

 If you decide to go to grad school, start doing some Internet searches to pick one that is right for you and look into writing letters and preparing your application.
 If you want to start working after college, look into what jobs are available for someone with your major.